-It’s not out of the ordinary for toddlers and smaller children to be afraid of characters and mascot suits.
+Do you need to help your toddler with mascots?
+It’s not out of the ordinary for toddlers and smaller children to be afraid of fancy characters and large mascot suits.
 Over the years we’ve attended a great deal of parties at which we’ve found some great techniques that our team can do to help smaller children warm to us.
 We’ve also picked up some great tips on how to advise you on what to do if you aren’t sure on how your little one will react and what to do if they have a bad reaction in the past.

 My child has seen mascots before and is afraid of them.